ahashim/critter/README.md

 - Deleting a squeak costs a fee of `blocks elapsed x deletion fee`.
 - Every squeak has a "virality" coefficient that is tracked on-chain.
-- When a squeak goes "viral", future profits from that point on are split among the owner and everbody who has positively interacted up until that point.
+- When a squeak goes "viral", future profits from that point on are split among the owner and those who helped it go viral (likers & resqueakers).

 ## Project Roadmap